See Credit Details Below

 Who Should Attend

-Attorneys interested in learning basic accounting and those operating in practice areas where financial and accounting concepts arise should find this program helpful.
+Attorneys at all levels who are interested in learning basic accounting, as well as those operating in practice areas where financial and accounting concepts arise.

 Intended Audience: Lawyers of all experience levels